 Melissa Perales joined the FPE team in April 2020.
 Prior to working for FPE, she worked as Lead Trainer and Advocate Supervisor for CASA of Essex County coaching volunteer advocates as they worked with children in foster care and their families.
 Melissa has over 15 years of supervisory experience and 12 years of non-profit experience.
 Melissa worked as the Program Director at The Bowery Mission Women’s Center in New York City and as the Executive Director of a long-term, residential women’s recovery program in Pennsylvania.
 Melissa has a long history of volunteering, primarily working with women and children experiencing homelessness.
 She currently leads an activity group at her church in Montclair.

-Danee Sarman joined FPE in 2019 with over eight years of experience in a non-profit development setting specializing in planning and executing fundraising events and building donor relations.
+Danee Sarman joined FPE in 2019 with experience in a non-profit development setting specializing in planning and executing fundraising events and building donor relations.
 She wants every day to be an opportunity to make a positive change in the world.
 Prior to joining FPE, Danee was the Foundation Coordinator at the Princeton Medical Center Foundation and a Development Assistant at the New Museum of Contemporary Art in New York, which has given her a diverse knowledge of fundraising initiatives.
 Danee holds a Master of Arts Degree in Museum Studies from University of Oklahoma.
-She was born in New Jersey and has spent most of her life living and working between New York and New Jersey.

 Does your family need assistance?

 - Are you looking for prevention or stabilization services?

 - Do your children need an after school program?